Anatomy

 Diagnosis

 Your Florida Orthopaedic Institute physician will take a look at your overall medical history and current symptoms to help determine if you have a dislocated shoulder.
-Your physician may also order an x-ray to confirm that you have dislocated your shoulder and do not have any other injuries.
+Your physician may also order an X-ray to confirm that you have dislocated your shoulder and do not have any other injuries.
 If you dislocate your shoulder, the X-ray produces an image of your upper arm bone not correctly positioned in the shoulder socket.
+MRI (magnetic resonance imaging) and/or CT (computerized tomography) scans may be needed to better understand the injury.

 Once your physician has done the examination and any necessary tests, they will determine which treatment plan is best for you.